Disclosure: The TC-777 USB Condenser microphone is sent by TONOR.

 In the end, with this costing, we should look at how the recording/ broadcasting quality it provides to a person.

 The tripod is pretty standard that’s usually bundled with my USB microphones, with an exception being the shock mount with gooseneck for the pop filter.
 Tonor did provide a mic foam.
 The pop filter uses layers in it, but its 4-inch diameter.
 The legs are metal with a reasonably big rubber base.
-The mount does give you a 90-degree pivot to adjust your mic as per your convenience.
+The mount does give you a 90-degree pivot to adjust your mic at your convenience.